verazb/verazb.github.io/index.md

 - **Causal Inference for Policy Evaluation**, M.Sc. and Ph.D., University of Basel (2021)

-  For this course lectured by Conny Wunsch, Ulrike Unterhofer and I teach lab sessions where implement causal inference methods by replicating papers in R.
+  For this course lectured by Conny Wunsch, Ulrike Unterhofer and I teach lab sessions where we implement causal inference methods by replicating papers in R.

   Check out the lab session materials on [GitHub](https://github.com/verazb/Hippo).